WebAssembly/threads/proposals/threads/Overview.md

 The wake operator takes two operands: an address operand and a wake count as an unsigned `i32`.
 The operation will wake as many waiters as are waiting on the same effective address, up to the maximum as specified by `wake count`.
-The operator returns the number of waiters that were woken as an `i32`.
+The operator returns the number of waiters that were woken as an unsigned `i32`.

   * `atomic.wake`: wake up `wake count` threads waiting on the given address via `i32.atomic.wait` or `i64.atomic.wait`